cosandr/go-check-updates/README.md

 # Introduction

-This writes a json file, by default `/tmp/go-check-updates.json`, according to the global variable `defaultCache` in [updates.go](./updates.go).
+A program to check for updates and make the list of updates available through a JSON file or a simple API.
+By default it will check for updates every 12 hours, if run in daemon mode then it will refresh every 12 hours, otherwise it simply does nothing when run before 12 hours has passed since the previous update.

+The default cache file may change, the first choice is `/tmp/go-check-updates.json`.
+If the file exists but it isn't writable, it will fallback to `$HOME/.cache/go-check-updates/cache.json` instead.

+It can be disabled completely with `-no-cache`.

+The refresh interval can be changed with the `-cache.interval` option, disable with `no-refresh`.
+Disabled without daemon mode will refresh every time it is run, with daemon mode there is no auto-refresh.

+See `go-check-updates -h` for up to date information on the parameters.

 This can then be read by other scripts, for example my own [go-motd](https://github.com/cosandr/go-motd).

 ## Supported package managers